Monday

 From Basics to Beyond: Building Production-Grade Messaging Systems

 Most messaging systems don’t fail because they’re too complex.
 They fail because they stay simple for too long.
 Messaging tutorials make asynchronous systems look easy: put a message on a queue, subscribe to an event, scale it out.
 And for a while, it works.
 Then duplicates appear.
 Messages go missing.
 Workflows stall halfway through.
-And suddenly “decoupled” systems are harder to reason about than the synchronous code they replaced.
+And suddenly, "decoupled" systems are harder to reason about than the synchronous code they replaced.

 Instead of presenting messaging patterns as a checklist, this workshop shows why each pattern exists, what breaks without it, and what trade-offs it introduces.
 Every step forward is motivated by a concrete failure mode.

-“Messages get sent” to: “Messages survive crashes, retries, scaling, and time”
+Over two days, we will grow a system from "Messages get sent" to: "Messages survive crashes, retries, scaling, and time"

 Patterns explored include: